QueNerguy/WikiQuedia/content/WikiQuedia/I Notes/Semester 2/Calculus II/Tangents in Higher Dimensions - 3D.md

 1. Finding the [partial derivatives](Partial%20Differentiation) to get the principle directions of the tangent lines that span the tangent plane.
 2. Finding a base for the plane.
 The plane needs to start travelling from the point on the graph it's supposed to lay tangent to.

-The formula for the plane, then, is:
+The formula for the plane, then, is
 $$
 z = D_x [f] \cdot (x - a) + D_y [f] \cdot (y-b) + c
 $$
-Or, in the case the height $c$ was unknown previously:
+Or, in the case the height $c$ was unknown previously, we have
 $$
 z = D_x [f] \cdot (x - a) + D_y [f] \cdot (y-b) + f(a, b)
 $$